 Here are the steps that I go through to convert a single slide into one of the images that you see on the slideshows.

-- Do a batch of x slides, based on having 3 trays which can hold 4 slides per tray.
+- Do a batch of x slides, based on having 3 separate trays which can hold 4 slides per tray.

 - Each scan is checked quickly to make sure there aren’t any major scanning errors and/or hairs on the slides that I can try and remove and redo the scan.